david-xhk/binary_tree/docs/readme.rst

 4. Check if a binary tree

   * Is symmetrical
-  * Has a certain path sum.
+  * Has a certain path sum

 -----
 Usage